epimorphics/elda/docs/E1.4.1-SNAPSHOT/reference.md

 the current class name, and the current line number, but include the query id and sequence number; this is also placed in Response headers under X\_Response\_Id.
-The query ID is the IP address directed to this servlet.
+The query ID is the IP address directed to this servlet, or, if defined, the value of the environment variable ELDA\_INSTANCE\_ID.

-For debugging purposes, if the environment variable ELDA\_USE\_ID is set to `true` then rather than the IP address, the value of the query parameter \_query-id is used, if present; or the value of the X\_REQUEST\_ID header, if present.
+For debugging purposes, if the environment variable ELDA\_USE\_ID is set to `true` then rather than the default query ID, the value of the query parameter \_query-id is used, if present; or the value of the X\_REQUEST\_ID header, if present.